-These dealers accomplish their goal of becoming rich in two ways: by assigning special powers to known minerals such as sulfur or tourmaline, or by assigning special names to ordinarily less-desirable minerals.
+These dealers accomplish their goal of becoming rich in two ways: by assigning special powers to known minerals such as sulphur or tourmaline, or by assigning special names to ordinarily less-desirable minerals.
 In either case, the result is higher prices for collectors and spiritualists alike.

 Look in any book on mineral properties or crystal magic and you will find names that will make you blink in disbelief.
-Angel Aura Quartz, Angel Phantom Quartz, Angel Wing Blue Anhydrite, Angelite...Really?
+Angel Aura Quartz, Titanium Rainbow Quartz, Angel Phantom Quartz, Angel Wing Blue Anhydrite, Angelite...Really?
 How could anyone think that these were real mineral names?

 Word of new minerals for spiritual use moves like wild fire in this community - in the case of Azeztulite, it is through a book written by the discoverers of this allegedly useful spiritual mineral.
 Called The Book of Stones, it describes the spiritual properties of everything from adamite to zoisite.
 A cursory examination of the book also reveals that virtually every mineral interacts in a positive fashion with Azeztulite.
 Imagine that.
 The name Azeztulite has also been copyrighted.
 Does that send up any red flags with you?
 It should!

 New Age websites describe shungite as the only known natural material known to contain fullerenes, which they state are powerful anti-oxidants.
 Apparently it is thought that the fullerenes in this stone will cleanse water and then, as a spiritual bonus, infuse it with potent healing vibrations.

 It is true that it can purify water, but any piece of coal - soft or hard, or even charcoal - can do the same.
-For $50 you can buy a piece of shungite or a truck load of soft coal: the purifying effect is the same.
+For $50 you can buy a piece of shungite or a truck load of soft coal: the purifying effect is almost the same.
 By the way, fullerenes were originally extracted from soot.

 It is very difficult for unexperienced collectors to spot such frauds, especially if the dealer has chosen his specimens wisely and has not made the mistake of making the price too low.
 Beware of specimens that don't look quite like the ones you've seen from a locality, or ones that are being sold at far below the prices other dealers ask.
 For many, however, the only way to avoid this pitfall is to buy specimens from reputable dealers.